 Please come back to say whether a member's assistance solved a problem.
 Others may be helped by that.

-iPad3 64gig black, PC Windows 8 Pro, Samsung Galaxy mobile phone, Electrolux refrigerator (cool version)
+iPad3 64gig black, much unused PC Win 8.1 Pro, Samsung Galaxy mobile phone, Electrolux refrigerator (cool version)

 Serving customers best always "wins."
 Most tech users need common, basic functionality, so delivering them effectively makes sense and profits.
 That's why so many things are mass produced -- cars, houses, clothes, etc.